Is your salon business failing?

 The store (PMT Manchester) is always packed.
 THAT’S an experience.
 Interesting though, Forsyth’s music store in the same city, you rarely see anyone in there and when I have been in are almost scared to touch anything.

 Have you seen inside Google offices online?
 No wonder they are doing incredible stuff.
-Have you seen inside Facebook offices?
+Have you seen inside the Facebook offices?
 Again… genius!

 So high streets, what’s the solution?